 Today, Muslims pray to Allah s.w.t. five times daily, from across the globe, from mosques to houses and many places where prayers can be observed.
 After all, for Muslims, the earth is where we prostrate, and whenever we prostate that is the ‘masjid’ for us.

 The journey of al-Mi’raj ends with the Prophet s.a.w descending back to Masjid Al-Aqsa in Jerusalem.
-On his return home to Makkah, he saw various caravans in the outskirts and heading towards the city, which he would later describe to the people of Quraysh as proof that he had made this journey in less than a night.
+On his return home to Makkah, he saw various caravans on the outskirts and heading towards the city, which he would later describe to the people of Quraysh as proof that he had made this journey in less than a night.
 There were many who did not believe the Prophet and mocked him for making such a claim.
 The companions, however, never doubted this momentous event.

 Therefore, this story was a source of wonder and hope, as it continues to be for us today.
 On this night, the best of creation s.a.w was given the honour of travelling to the heavens and was graced to meet the Divine Presence.

 Considering its significance, it is important for us to commemorate this night journey by reflecting on the lessons and maximising our worship and good deeds.
-Prior to Isra’ Mi’raj, Prophet Muhammad s.a.w had displayed great patience in the face of hardship, and it is of Allah’s wisdom that He bestows His gifts and relief to be accompanied with hardships.
+Prior to Isra’ Mi’raj, Prophet Muhammad s.a.w had displayed great patience in the face of hardship, and it is of Allah’s wisdom that He bestows His gifts and relief to be accompanied by hardships.
 After all, Allah s.w.t. says in the Quran,

 فَإِنَّ مَعَ العُسرِ يُسرًا. إِنَّ مَعَ العُسرِ يُسرًا